Fibreglass Mosaic Mesh

 Mosaic on Mesh Method

-Mosaic Tile Mesh is available for purchase at OzMosaics Online Store and Studio Shop in both light and heavyweight grades.
+Mosaic Tile Mesh is available for purchase at OzMosaics Web Shop and Studio Shop in both light and heavyweight grades.

 Mosaic making has never been easier!